ClusterHQ/flocker/CONTRIBUTING.rst

     4. Use the continuous integration system to verify the test suite is passing (TODO: Set up continuous integration; automate this step).

-    5. Submit the issue/branch for review (TODO: Determine the FogBugz/github workflow for this).
+    5. Submit the issue/branch for review.
+       Create a pull request on GitHub for the branch.
+       Link to the issue in the tracker.
+       Create a reciprocal link on the issue in `the tracker`_.
+       Click the ``Deliver`` button on the issue in `the tracker`_.

     6. Address any points raised by the reviewer.
        If requested, go back to step 5.